-Pursuing the creation of light and medium infantry support tanks, Soviet tank builders sought to build a machine that was simple and inexpensive to manufacture, which would meet all the requirements for light tanks.
-The main focus of these surveys was to create tankettes, fast and maneuverable, and at the same time well-armed, able to provide direct fire support to the advancing infantry, independently reconnoitring and destroying enemy personnel.
-In the 30s of the last century, the USSR purchased several samples of the English "Carden-Loyd" wedges, on the basis of which the Soviet wedge T-27, adopted by the Red Army's armored units, was later designed and built.
-However, the fighting qualities of the T-27 left much to be desired: weak weaponry, thin armor, unreliable undercarriage of the machine and low permeability pushed engineers to create an alternative to this wedge.
-The protracted bloody battles on the Karelian Isthmus during the Soviet-Finnish war revealed a number of serious flaws in the T-27, as well as other machines used by the Red Army.
-Considering the urgent need of the military in a small and maneuverable machine, at the end of 1939, in the Kirovsky Design Bureau, under the command of J. Ya.
-Kotin begins work on the creation of a new model of BCP-1 (Mobile Machine-Gun Nest-first), or another existing name - “217 object”, the project manager and chief engineer was appointed L.Ye.
+Making light and medium tanks infantry escort, Soviet tank engineers were looking for the possibility of building a simple and inexpensive machine to manufacture that would meet all the requirements for light tanks.
+The main focus of this research was the creation of tankettes, fast and maneuverable and at the same time well armed, capable of providing direct fire support to the advancing infantry, independently conducting reconnaissance and destruction of enemy personnel.
+In the 30s of the last century, the USSR purchased several samples of the English Carden-Lloyd wedge, on the basis of which the Soviet T-27 wedge was later designed and adopted for the armored armored units of the Red Army.
+However, the fighting qualities of the T-27 left much to be desired: weak weapons, thin armor, unreliable chassis of the car and low maneuverability encouraged engineers to create an alternative to this wedge.
+The protracted bloody battles on the Karelian Isthmus during the Soviet-Finnish war revealed a number of serious shortcomings of the T-27, as well as other vehicles adopted by the Red Army.
+Given the urgent need for the military in a small and maneuverable car, at the end of 1939 in the Design Bureau of the Kirov Plant under the supervision of J. Ya.
+Kotin begins work on the creation of a new model of the PPG-1 (Mobile Machine Gun Socket First), or another existing name - “Object 217”, L.E. was appointed as the project manager and chief engineer.
 Sychev.
-Over the course of several months, drawings have been created, the undercarriage of the machine is being developed, and work is underway to create the car in metal.
+Within several months, drawings are created, the chassis of the machine is developed, and work is underway to create a machine in metal.

 At the end of March 1940, the first prototype of the machine was created, which was immediately sent to the factory and then military tests.
 Armored tanket was assembled from rolled armor, with thickness of armor plates from 8 to 20 mm, located with a small rational angle of inclination.
 The actual combat mass of the PPG-1 was 1,7 tons.
 The armament consisted of two tank 7.62-mm machine guns DT-29, installed in ball bearings, in a frontal inclined armor sheet with a thickness of 20 mm, which allowed firing only at the course of movement with a small angle of horizontal pickup, that is, the firing sector was extremely small.
 Behind the frontal armor plate there was a very close fighting compartment, along the sides of which was placed ammunition from 30 disks for DT machine guns.
 The unit accommodated two crew members, and during the battle both arrows were in it in the prone position, which was a characteristic and unusual feature of this project.
 However, such a crew deployment made it possible to make a car with a very low silhouette — only 86 cm, which made it less noticeable and reduced the vulnerability of the BCP-1 to anti-tank artillery fire.